 Since my kids have to wait for the vaccine, what should we do in the meantime?

 Continue to use the precautions we’ve all learned so well — wash hands frequently, use hand sanitizer, wear masks in public spaces, practice social distancing.
 Stay home if you are unwell and make sure you are comfortable with the safety protocols your school has in place.
+Here are some ways to plan activities with unvaccinated children in mind.

 Should I keep my child out of school until they get the vaccine?